 Here is an article by Kissmetrics on targeting influencers for your product- https://blog.kissmetrics.com/guide-to-influencer-targeting/

 While the social proof isn’t above the fold for me, it may be for some.
-We’ve got to test these things when designing them to see that the majority of people will see sites as intended.
+It’s important to test these things when designing a site to see that the majority of people will see it as intended.
 Use this tool to test your site- Where is the Fold?

 Homepage Interaction Sections

-The next portion of the site gives users a place to self identify what their needs are:
+The next portion of the site gives users a place to self identify their needs: